thomasstrassmann/all-about-bass/README.md

 ---
 ### Basic features
 All HTML files have certain features in common these are:
-* A custom logo
+* A custom logo.
 * Responsive content and layout using relative sizes.
-* A header that has a hamburger menu on narrower devices
+* A fixed header that has a hamburger menu on narrower devices.
-* A hover and slide-in effect in the menu, the hamburger displays a "x" when active.
+* Hover and slide-in effect in the menu, the hamburger displays a "x" when active.
-* A media query that takes into account the landscape mode and thus avoids incorrect rendering.
+* Media query that takes into account the landscape mode and thus avoids incorrect rendering.
+* Responsive font-size, implemented with the clamp function in CSS.

 ![Header image](./assets/doc-images/doc-header.png "Header image")